nkramer2-jh/clin_trial_analysis/README.md

   - Converts categorical variables to numeric
   - Performs PCA on patient characteristics
   - Summarizes and plots explained variance
+- **Visualization using tidyverse (ggplot2):**
+  - Creates boxplots for visualizing blood pressure as a function of group
+  - Allows clear distinction between treatment groups

 ## 📁 Files